Mardi Himal Trek

 The ideal time for anthophiles to embark on the Mardi Himal Trek is from March to May, when the lush forests are adorned with vibrant rhododendron and Magnolia flowers, creating a picturesque setting with hillsides dotted with wild flower blooms.

 Alternatively, the second-best season for the Mardi Himal Trek falls between September and December.
 During this time, clear horizons offer uninterrupted views of majestic mountains throughout the day.
-This period follows three months of monsoon rain, which results in a refreshing and crisp environment perfect for trekking.

 Accommodation and Food